EntropyString/EntropyString-Swift/README.md

   > 78E3ACABE544EBA7DF

-Convenience functions exists for a variety of random string needs.
+Convenience functions exists for a variety of scenarios.
 For example, to create OWASP session ID:

   ```swift
   string = random.sessionID()